 In the Sanctuary of San Pedro, the tombs of St. Peter and most of the popes in history.
 Within the enclosure, you can see beautiful sculptures as “La Pieta” by Michelangelo.

-Castel Sant’Angelo, located on the right bank of the Tiber river, near the entrance to the Vatican, is a site of great interest that was originally intended to be the mausoleum of Emperor Hadrian and his family.
+This castle is located on the right bank of the Tiber river, near the entrance to the Vatican, which is a site of great interest that was originally intended to be the mausoleum of Emperor Hadrian and his family.